College of Nursing Courses

 NURS 6990 Special Studies in Nursing Science: 1-4 hrs.

-Prerequisites: None Contemporary theoretical issues; significant research developments or special research ideas studied under the direction of the faculty.
+Prerequisites: None May be repeated; maximum credit 9 hours.
+Contemporary theoretical issues; significant research developments or special research ideas studied under the direction of the faculty.
 Students may select areas related to their research topics, substantive area or selected methodologies.
 May be repeated with change of subject matter; maximum credit 9 hours.

 Course Component